Helping Victims of Spinal Cord Injuries Recover the Compensation they Deserve

 - $250,000.00 settlement to a 41-year-old female who sustained a herniated disc to her neck as a result of an automobile accident.

-Contact a Our Trusted Spinal Cord Injury Attorneys to Discuss Your Case
+Contact our Trusted Connecticut Spinal Cord Injury Attorneys to Discuss Your Case

 If you or a family member has suffered a spinal cord injury, you know that the medical bills and other expenses can be staggering.
 Emergency room bills, treatment and rehabilitation costs, lost income, lost future income, the loss of a loved one’s companionship, and the emotional drain are just some of the damages that accompany a spinal cord injury.
 If negligence, recklessness, or intentional harm by another person or company contributed to or is the direct cause of your spinal cord injury, you may be eligible to recover financial compensation for your losses

 You owe it to yourself and your family to discuss your case with a reputable, experienced attorney who specializes in representing clients with spinal cord injuries.

 Our offices in Danbury, Bridgeport, and Stamford handle spinal injury cases throughout the state.
 Call (203) 487-5725 or contact us via our online contact form to schedule a complimentary consultation with an experienced Connecticut spinal cord injury attorney today.